 US import tariffs: what's going on

 Do you sell products to US customers?
 From early July 2025, they will be subject to additional taxes.
-This is due to import tariffs announced by president Donald Trump in April.
+This is due to import tariffs announced by president Donald Trump.
 In this article, you can read about what will change and the possible consequences.

 Donald Trump's 'America first' statement is widely known.
 The US president wants his country to become richer and more powerful again.
 With higher import duties in the US, he wants to make a fist against other big players in the market, like China and the European Union.